Skin Cancer - Diagnosis & Treatment

 This condition can ultimately be fatal when left untreated or undiagnosed.
 Skin cancer can grow unchecked and infiltrate other parts of the body.

 A comprehensive skin exam with your dermatologist is the first line of defense against skin cancer.
+Our team at Southlake can assist you every step of the way!

 What are the Symptoms of Skin Cancer?